AshrafalKhalique/ashrafalkhalique.github.io/README.md

 - Secondary School Certificate | Dhanmondi Govt.
 Boys’ High School, Bangladesh.  (_2006 - 2016_)

 ## Research Interest 🔎
-- Machine Learning
+- Machine Learning & Deep LEarning
 - Data Science & Data Engineering
-- Biomedical & Health informatics
+- Biomedical Engineering & Health Informatics

 ## Research Experience 📚
 **Health Informatics Research Lab (HIRL) @ Department of Computer Science and Engineering, Daffodil International University.**
-- Working closely with Professor Md.
-Zahid Hasan, PhD, and Shahed Hossain on research in health informatics and machine learning application in biomedical science.
+- I have been working closely with Professor Md.
+Zahid Hasan, PhD, and Shahed Hossain on research in health informatics and machine learning applications in biomedical science.
 - Engaged in developing innovative Health Informatics solutions aimed at integrating data-driven models to analyze and interpret complex biological data.
-- Focused on leveraging machine learning to translate raw data from clinical trials and healthcare systems into actionable insights, informing personalized medicine and public health strategies
+- Focused on leveraging machine learning to translate raw data from clinical trials and healthcare systems into actionable insights, informing personalized medicine and public health strategies.

+**Signal Processing and Machine Learning Lab @ Department of Electrical & Electronic Engineering, Rajshahi University of Engineering & Technology.**
+- During the undergraduate period, I worked with Professor Dr. Mohammod Abdul Motin in the development of predictive systems using physiological signals from wearable devices at the Department of Electrical & Electronic Engineering, Rajshahi University of Engineering & Technology, Bangladesh.

+**Undergraduate Thesis @ Department of Electrical & Electronic Engineering, Rajshahi University of Engineering & Technology.**
+- Completed undergraduate thesis under the supervision of Dr. Md.
+Samiul Habib on the study of [Terahertz Imaging in Doped Germanium-Based Hyperbolic Metamaterial Slabs](Files/Projects/1801171_Defense.pptx) as a partial requirement for the Bachelor of Science in Electrical & Electronic Engineering degree.

 ## Work Experience 👨🏻‍💻
+**Technical Project Manager @ [EAGLE 3D Streaming](https://www.eagle3dstreaming.com/). (_October 2024 - Present_)**
+- Coordinate and lead cross-functional teams to achieve project objectives effectively.
+- Develop project plans and ensure tasks are completed on time, within budget, and of high quality.

 **Machine Learning Intern @ [Encryptix](https://drive.google.com/file/d/1FtM4TT3PtbKMiAiwc009ytu22vAW24sW/view?usp=sharing). (_June 2024 - July 2024_)**
 - Implemented and fine-tuned machine learning models using frameworks like TensorFlow, PyTorch, and Scikit-learn in various projects.
 - Monitored model performance and updated as required to ensure accuracy and relevance.